IIT Patna: Chemical and Biochemical Engineering Block (Block 6)

-Science Block

-The science block has classrooms, faculty rooms and laboratories for Physics, Chemistry and Mathematics.
-These include the material science research and optics research facilities of the Physics Department, the chemistry instruments and chemistry research facilities of the Chemistry Department and the computational research facility of the Mathematics Department.

 Humanities and Social Sciences Block (Block 1)

 The Department of Humanities and Social Sciences is located in Block 1.

 The department has also set up a Centre for Endangered Language Studies to work for the minor/ tribal/endangered languages of the state of Bihar and adjoining areas.
 In addition, the centre aims to collaborate with the institutes and universities of the neighbouring states to work for minor/ tribal/endangered languages along the state borders.